 Roasted Lamb Leg by Michelin Starred Chef John Critchley

 Our personal Chef was fortunate enough to meet one of the best Shepherds in the business when he moved from Miami to the Northern Virginia, DC area.
-Chef John used many different parts of lambs to win numerous awards but nothing was more special than the leg.
-Using slow and deliberate temperatures, we were able to achieve the most tender, flavorful pieces.
+Chef John used many different cuts of lam to win numerous awards but nothing i more special than the leg.
+Using slow and deliberate temperatures, we were able to achieve the most tender, flavorful results.